nus-cs2113-AY1920S2/tp/docs/team/lamyuewei.md

 * I have helped to update the user guide.
 * I have helped to update the developer guide.
 * I have helped to review codes written my by group mates prior to approval.
+* I have helped to add multiple test cases for JUnit testing especially in CommandTest file.

 ### Review/mentoring contributions
 * I have contributed to the teams especially in helping to review codes prior to approval. <br>